-Where an Italian resident Covered Bondholder is a pension fund (subject to the regime provided for by Article 17 of the Legislative Decree No. 252 of 5 December 2005) and the Covered Bonds are deposited with an authorised intermediary, interest, premium and other income relating to the Covered Bonds and accrued during the holding period will not be subject to impost a sostitutiva, but must be included in the result of the relevant portfolio accrued at the end of the tax period, to be subject to a 20 per cent substitute tax.
-The 20 per cent. substitute tax shall apply on the portfolio's results accrued at the end of the tax year from 2015 onwards, but would also apply on a retroactive basis with reference to the portfolio's results accrued at the end of tax year 2014.
+Where an Italian resident Covered Bondholder is a pension fund (subject to the regime provided for by Article 17 of the Legislative Decree No. 252 of 5 December 2005) and the Covered Bonds are deposited with an authorised intermediary, interest, premium and other income relating to the Covered Bonds and accrued during the holding period will not be subject to imposta sostitutiva, but must be included in the result of the relevant portfolio accrued at the end of the tax period, to be subject to a 20 per cent substitute tax.
+The 20 per cent. substitute tax shall apply on the portfolio's results accrued at the end of the tax year from 2015 onwards, but would also apply on a retroactive basis with reference to the portfolio's results accrued at the end of tax year 2014..

-As of 1 January 2015, Italian pension fund benefit from a tax credit equal to 9% of the result of the relevant portfolio accrued at the end of the tax period, provided that such pension funds invest in certain medium long term financial assets as identified with the Ministerial Decree of 19 June 2015.
+As of 1 January 2015, Italian pension funds benefit from a tax credit equal to 9% of the result of the relevant portfolio accrued at the end of the tax period, provided that such pension funds invest in certain medium long term financial assets as identified by Ministerial Decree of 19 June 2015 published in the Official Gazette - general series No. 175, on 30 July 2015.

-Pursuant to Decree No. 239, imposta sostitutiva is applied by banks, Società di intermediazione mobiliare (SIMs), fiduciary companies, Società di gestione del risparmio (SGRs), stockbrokers and other entities identified by a Decree of the Ministry of Economy and Finance (each an Intermediary) as subsequently amended and integrated.
+Pursuant to Decree 239, imposta sostitutiva is applied by banks, Società di intermediazione mobiliare (SIMs), fiduciary companies, Società di gestione del risparmio (SGRs), stockbrokers and other entities identified by a Decree of the Ministry of Economy and Finance (each an Intermediary) as subsequently amended and integrated.